44 Pentland ViewCurrieEdinburgh, EH14 5QBTel: 0131 449 2142

 Tel: 449 8615

-patricia Wickstead and Breige Stewart are community midwife based at the medical centre.
-As soon as your pregnancy is confirmed she will provide you with all the care and information you will require to have a healthy, happy pregnancy.
-During your pregnancy she arranges informal Parent Educational Classes where mums and dads come together to share knowledge and experiences.
+The Community midwifes are based at the medical centre.
+As soon as your pregnancy is confirmed they will provide you with all the care and information you will require to have a healthy, happy pregnancy.
+During your pregnancy they will arrange informal Parent Educational Classes where mums and dads come together to share knowledge and experiences.
 The midwife’s booking clinic is held on a Tuesday afternoon.
 Antenatal clinics are held each Wednesday afternoon and Thursday morning.
-She will visit you at home following the birth of your baby.
+They will visit you at home following the birth of your baby.

 Tel: 449 8620